HakanVardarr/Hydro/README.md

 cargo run
 ```

-## Dependencies

-This project relies on the following external dependencies:

-- [glfw](https://crates.io/crates/glfw): GLFW bindings for Rust.
-It provides a simple and cross-platform library for creating windows and handling input.

-- [gl-rs](https://crates.io/crates/gl): OpenGL bindings for Rust.
-It allows Rust code to interact with OpenGL functions and features.

-Make sure to check the respective documentation for each dependency for additional details.

 ## Acknowledgments

 - Special thanks to [learn.opengl.com](https://learnopengl.com) for providing valuable tutorials and resources that helped in learning and implementing OpenGL concepts in this project.